Septarian Nodule: Properties, Facts and Photos

 The cracks are believed to have been caused by the dehydration and shrinkage of clay.
 Some geologists suggest they may be from the expansion of gases generated by decaying organic matter in the centre of the nodule.
 They may also have been caused by fracturing or shrinkage caused by earthquakes or compaction.

-Regardless of how they formed, they subsequently filled with hardened natural minerals as groundwater changed and receded.
-The minerals in the vast majority of cases were silica or calcite.
+Regardless of how the cracks formed, they subsequently filled with hardened minerals as groundwater changed and receded.
+The minerals were mostly silica or calcite.

 Describing precisely how septarian nodules form is not easy.
 There are many different views and interpretations.
-Numerous questions remain unanswered and it's an ongoing topic of debate among geologists.
-The general formation process however, is relatively common in sedimentary rocks.
+Numerous questions remain unanswered, and it's an ongoing topic of debate among geologists.
+However, the general formation process is relatively common in sedimentary rocks.

 Large Septarian Concretions | Moeraki Boulders

-The Moeraki Boulders are large grey-coloured septarian concretions.
-They can be found on a stretch of coastline in New Zealand.
+The Moeraki Boulders are large, grey-coloured septarian concretions found on a stretch of coastline in New Zealand.

 The boulders, buried for millions of years beneath mudstone, began to appear because of erosion from coastal cliffs.
 In years to come, more will likely emerge from the mudstone as geological changes continue to reshape the landscape.